ttulttul/ComfyUI-Iterative-Mixer/README.md

 - **sampler_name**: the name of the sampler you wish to use
 - **scheduler**: the name of the scheduler to use
 - **denoise**: the denoising strength - note I'm not sure if this does anything
-- **alpha_1**: a parameter to specify how latents are mixed; try values between 0.1 and 2.0
+- **alpha_1**: a parameter to specify how latents are mixed; try values between 0.1 and 5.0
-- **reverse_input_batch**: should always be True because the Batch Unsampler produces latents in the wrong order
-- **blending_schedule**: choose between cosine and linear to get a different effect; alpha_1 is ignored with linear
+- **blending_schedule**: choose between cosine, linear, and logistic to get a different effect; alpha_1 is ignored with linear
-- **stop_blending_at_pct**: select a float between 0.0 and 1.0 to stop blending at this fraction of steps for a noisier result

-**Note**: For even more fun, try setting `stop_blending_at_pct` to a value great than 1.0, which stretches the cosine blending schedule beyond the usual step range.
-This will have the effect of blending some share of the noised latents $`z^{'}`$ all the way through the entire de-noising process, leading to interesting results.
+- **blending_function**: choose a blending function; slerp and norm_only seem to perform better than addition
+- **normalize_on_mean**: normalize the mixed latent by the mean of the of the input latent; this can help to correct washed out images

 ### Batch Unsampler:
 This node takes a latent image as input, adding noise to it in the manner described in the original [Latent Diffusion Paper](https://arxiv.org/abs/2112.10752).